How Deploys Work

 Automatic Git deploys

-You can skip an auto-deploy for a particular commit or even disable auto-deploys entirely for your service.
+You can skip an auto-deploy for a particular commit, or even disable auto-deploys entirely for your service.

 Skipping an auto-deploy